Dell XPS 13 Cyber Monday Deal 2021: Cheapest Price Today | Digital Trends

 - Speedy performance

-Right now, you can grab the latest model of the Dell XPS 13 laptop for $650 with free shipping — which is $300 off the normal price!
+Right now, you can grab the latest model of the touchscreen Dell XPS 13 laptop for $680 with free shipping — which is $370 off the normal price!
 If you’ve been paying attention, that is certainly one of the best Cyber Monday laptop deals available.

 There’s a reason why the Dell XPS 13 earned a spot on not only our list of the best Dell laptops but also on our list of the best laptops money can buy.
 It’s powerful, offers excellent battery life, and is a “stylish trendsetter” that’s absolutely stunning to look at.
 But far beyond all of that, there’s plenty of power under the hood, and it offers a user-friendly and enjoyable experience.